thakur-nandan/sprint/README.md

 NOTICE: Please change the `$SPARSE_RETRIEVAL_HOME` in the scripts into your local path to the repo, if needed.

-It currently only supports uniCOIL and BeIR datasets (with automatically downloading).
+Currently it supports methods:
+- uniCOIL
+- SPLADE: Go to [examples/inference/distilsplade_max/beir_scifact](examples/inference/distilsplade_max/beir_scifact) for fast reproducing `distilsplade_max` on SciFact;

+Currently it supports data (by downloading automatically):
+- BeIR

 Other models and data (formats) will be added.

 ## Training
 Will be added.